Two convergent NPA-like hierarchies for the quantum bilocal scenario

-The set of Tensor Bilocal Quantum Distributions of Definition~\ref{def:TensorBilocQDistrib} is trivially contained in the set of Commutator Bilocal Quantum Distributions of Definition~\ref{def:CommutatorBilocQDistrib}.
-Due to~\cite{ji2021mip}, the converse is wrong, and the physical set of Tensor Bilocal Quantum Distributions is not computable.
-We were unable to prove the equality or not between these two sets in the finite-dimensional setting is shown by~\cite[Corollary~9]{ligthart2023inflation} soon after the first draft of our manuscript.
+The set of Tensor Bilocal Quantum Distributions of Definition~\ref{def:TensorBilocQDistrib} is trivially contained in the set of Projector Bilocal Quantum Distributions of Definition~\ref{def:CommutatorBilocQDistrib}.
+Due to~\cite{ji2021mip}, the converse is incorrect, and the physical set of Tensor Bilocal Quantum Distributions is not computable.
+Nonetheless, the equivalence between these two sets in the finite-dimensional setting is shown by~\cite[Corollary~9]{ligthart2023inflation} soon after the first draft of our manuscript.

 \begin{remark} In Definition~\ref{def:CommutatorBilocQDistrib}, we ask that $\tau$ is a projector over a pure state, which can be deduced from the fact that $\rho, \sigma$ are projectors and $\Tr{\tau}=1$.
 In Definition~\ref{def:TensorTripartiteQDist}, we already asked that $\rho, \sigma$, hence $\tau$, should be projectors over pure states.
 Note that with tensor products this condition is not necessary: due to purification, it is sufficient to ask that these states are density operators.
 Indeed, if $\vec{P}$ satisfies the conditions of Definition~\ref{def:TensorTripartiteQDist} but with $\rho, \sigma$ only positive and trace $1$, one can always enlarge the Hilbert spaces to obtain that $\vec{P}$ satisfies the conditions of Definition~\ref{def:TensorTripartiteQDist} with purifications $\rho', \sigma'$ of $\rho, \sigma$ which are now projectors over pure states.
 In Appendix~\ref{sec:AppendixPureMixFormulationInequivalence}, we show that such a purification procedure is no longer possible in the commutator context.
 In other words, the density operator (mixed state) formulation is \emph{not} equivalent to the pure state formulation in the commutator-based quantum model. \end{remark}